The Story of Soul Witness

 The interviews were recorded in duplicate with one set of tapes going to Fortunoff for research and archival purposes and the other set of tapes staying in Brookline to be shared with the local community.

 Leon and Regina wanted to be able to share the testimonies with the public but they knew it would be impossible for people to see all of the footage – akin to watching an “80 hour movie”.
-They also understood that not all the interview footage was appropriate for all age groups.

 The Town of Brookline’s copies of the interviews were kept in that storage unit in the Town’s health department building for over 20 years.